The sight of these tiny white flowers peeping through in January or February never fails to cheer us up – here's our pick of where to see snowdrops.

 West Sussex – West Dean Gardens

-More than 500,000 spring bulbs have been planted, not just snowdrops – open every day from February 1.
+More than 500,000 spring bulbs have been planted, not just snowdrops – open every day from the start of February.

 Yorkshire – Goldsborough Hall

-A former royal residence, Goldsborough Hall, built in 1620 and remodelled in the 1750s, is opening its snowdrop walk from February 10 to 17, with more than 50 rare varieties.
+A former royal residence, Goldsborough Hall, built in 1620 and remodelled in the 1750s, is opening its snowdrop walk on selected February days, with more than 50 rare varieties.